-Since 2011 we have facilitated the distribution of 14,000 Lifebox pulse oximeters to anaesthesia providers in over 100 countries, safeguarding more than 10 million lives.
+Since 2011 we’ve facilitated the distribution of 15,000 Lifebox pulse oximeters to anaesthesia providers in over 100 countries, safeguarding more than 10 million lives.

-But we know that there is more work to be done, both in surgery and other fields where a pulse oximeter can make the difference between life and death.
+But we know there’s more work to be done, in surgery – and other fields where a pulse oximeter can make the difference between life and death.

-Thanks to support from the Bill & Melinda Gates Foundation, we launched a major new venture for Lifebox in 2016.
+Thanks to support from the Bill & Melinda Gates Foundation, we launched a major new venture for Lifebox last year.

 Pneumonia is the leading infectious cause of death in children under five, killing almost 1 million worldwide each year.
 Hypoxemia (low blood oxygen level) is a critical factor in diagnosis, making pulse oximetry a vital tool in early treatment.
 Access to pulse oximetry at the community and healthcare facility level informs hospital referral, treatment such as oxygen therapy, and long term case management.